What’s New in Grafana v5.2

-The Grafana docker image now includes support for Docker secrets which enables you to supply Grafana with configuration through files.
+The Grafana docker image adds support for Docker secrets which enables you to supply Grafana with configuration through files.
 More information in the Installing using Docker documentation.

 Starting from Grafana v5.2, when you login with the administrator account using the default password you’ll be presented with a form to change the password.
-By this we hope to encourage users to follow Grafana’s best practices and change the default administrator password.
+We hope this encourages users to follow Grafana’s best practices and change the default administrator password.

-The InfluxDB datasource now includes support for the mode function which allows to return the most frequent value in a list of field values.
+The InfluxDB datasource now includes support for the mode function which returns the most frequent value in a list of field values.